Anchored parallel repetition for nonlocal games

-The main quantity associated with a multiplayer game $G$ is its \emph{value}: the maximum acceptance probability achievable by the players, where the probability is taken over the questions, as chosen by the referee, and the players' answers.
+The main quantity associated with a nonlocal game $G$ (which we'll often simply refer to as a \emph{game}) is its \emph{value}, which is the maximum acceptance probability achievable by the players, where the probability is taken over the questions as chosen by the referee and the players' answers.
 Different notions of value arise from different restrictions on allowed strategies for the players.
-The most important for us are the \emph{classical value} (denoted by $\val(G)$) and the \emph{entangled value} (denoted by $\eval(G)$).
+The most relevant for us are the \emph{classical value} denoted by $\val(G)$ and the \emph{quantum value} denoted by $\eval(G)$.
 The former is obtained by restricting the players to classical strategies, where each player's answer is a function of its question only (both private and shared randomness are in principle allowed, but easily seen not to help).
-The latter allows for quantum strategies, in which each player's answer is obtained as the outcome of a local measurement performed on a quantum state shared by the players.
-The use of quantum states \emph{does not} allow communication between the players, but it does allow for correlations between their questions and answers that cannot be reproduced by any classical strategy.
+The latter allows for quantum strategies, in which each player's answer is obtained as the outcome of a local measurement performed on a (finite-dimemsional) quantum state shared by the players.
+While the use of quantum states {does not} allow communication between the players, as first conclusively demonstrated by Bell~\cite{bell1964} it does allow for correlations between their questions and answers that cannot be reproduced by any classical strategy.